 Given the inherently low productivity of cartilaginous fish, at low abundance their vulnerability to overexploitation is increased.
-In addition, the historically low economic value of shark and ray products compared to other fish has resulted in research and conservation of these species having a lower priority than traditionally high-value species

-(US NPOA 2001).
+In addition, the historically low economic value of shark and ray products compared to other fish has resulted in research and conservation of these species having a lower priority than traditionally high-value species (US NPOA 2001).
 Recently, however, there has been a growing demand for certain shark products, such as fins and fishery managers are generally required to manage shark fisheries without adequate data.
-This generalisation applies in the South African context, where, with some notable exceptions, shark research has tended to focus on iconic species (such as the Great White shark (Carcharodon carcharias) and the Spotted ragged-tooth shark (Carcharias taurus)), on shark taxonomy and on the life history of sharks caught in the beach protection scheme in KwaZulu-Natal (KZN).
+This generalisation applies in the South African context, where, with some notable exceptions, shark research has tended to focus on iconic species (such as the great white shark (Carcharodon carcharias) and the spotted ragged-tooth shark (Carcharias taurus)), on shark taxonomy and on the life history of sharks caught in the beach protection scheme in KwaZulu-Natal (KZN).
 In the past five years, however, the South African government has begun to address this shortcoming with an increased focus on shark fisheries research.

 Few shark species enjoy specific protection in South African waters.
-The Great White shark is fully protected by the Marine Living Resources Act (MLRA), while any fishing of Whale shark (Rhincodon typus), Basking shark (Cetorhinus maximus) and the Sawfishes (Pristis spp) is prohibited in terms of the MLRA.
-Several species may be caught by recreational linefishers only and may not be traded commercially; these are the Spotted ragged-tooth shark, Spotted Gully shark (Triakis megalopterus), Pyjama shark (Poroderma africanum) and Leopard Catshark (Poroderma pantherinum).
+The great white shark is fully protected by the Marine Living Resources Act (MLRA), while any fishing of whale shark (Rhincodon typus), basking shark (Cetorhinus maximus) and the sawfishes (Pristis spp) is prohibited in terms of the MLRA.
+Several species may be caught by recreational linefishers only and may not be traded commercially; these are the spotted ragged-tooth shark, spotted gully shark (Triakis megalopterus), pyjama shark (Poroderma africanum) and leopard catshark (Poroderma pantherinum).
 For all shark species other than those that are fully protected or for which line fishing is prohibited, there is a recreational bag limit of one per species per day.
 Within commercial fisheries, other than the specific examples provided above, the only restriction on catch is a limit on shark bycatch in the pelagic long line fishery for tuna and swordfish.
-Some fisheries are restricted in terms of total allowable effort, including the demersal long line fishery, the traditional line fishing and the gillnet fishery for the St Joseph shark (Callorhinchus capensis).
-No sharks caught in South African waters may be finned, meaning that it is illegal to catch a shark, remove the fins at sea and discard the carcass.
+Some fisheries are restricted in terms of total allowable effort, including the demersal long line fishery for tuna and swordfish.
+Some fisheries may be finned, meaning that it is illegal to catch a shark, remove the fins at sea and discard the carcass.
 Protection from fishing is provided to certain shark species by some of the Marine Protected Areas (MPAs) that have been declared in terms of the MLRA.

 Certain shark species are protected in terms of international agreements.
-The Great white shark, whale shark, basking shark and the sawfishes are listed either in Appendix I or Appendix II of CITES, meaning that trade is strictly controlled.
+The great white shark, whale shark, basking shark and the sawfishes are listed either in Appendix I or Appendix II of CITES, meaning that trade is strictly controlled.
 A number of countries, including South Africa, have signed a Memorandum of Understanding on the Conservation of Migratory Sharks (Shark MoU) in terms of CMS, the objective of which is to ensure the conservation and management of migratory sharks and their long-term sustainable use.
-A number of species are listed under CMS, including the Great White shark, whale shark, Basking shark, Shortfin Mako shark (Isurus oxyrinchus) and the Giant Manta ray (Manta birostris).
+A number of species are listed under CMS, including the great white shark, whale shark, basking shark, shortfin make shark (Isurus exyrinchus) and the giant manta ray (Manta birostris).
 The effectiveness of agreements such as CMS is limited if neighbouring states with which stocks are shared are not signatories, and because it is a non-binding instrument.